CES: Mercedes-Benz "Avatar" concept looks ahead to more environmentally responsible batteries

 It's one of few blemishes on electric-vehicle production since the 1990s that persist to today.

-Now, Mercedes-Benz says it has a graphene-organic cell chemistry battery that could eliminate the need for rare-earth metals in batteries, which could make them compostable and recyclable.
+One concern with graphene batteries was that they might introduce another reliance on rare-earth metals.
+However, Mercedes-Benz says it has a graphene-organic cell chemistry battery that could bypass the need for rare-earth metals.
+They'd also be compostable and recyclable.
 The Mercedes-Benz AVTR concept that debuted Tuesday at the Consumer Electronics Show in Las Vegas uses that kind of battery and could point to a larger movement toward environmentally responsible batteries.

 The AVTR (short for "Advanced Vehicle Transformation") concept is far-flung in most respects.
 Mercedes' envisions a biometric connection with the car that can recognize breathing and heartbeats to identify drivers.
 Even farther flung: The concept car has a palm-based menu system that lets drivers explore the fictional world Pandora from the film "Avatar" in 3D.